 - Use an absorbent substance like sand, kitty litter, or baking soda to cover the splash.

-- Now cover the material you used above with a paper towel.
+- Now, cover the material you used above with a paper towel.
 Allow it to rest, but not keep it there beyond three hours.

 - With the dry paper towel, wipe and pick up the paper towel and material and put it in the sealable bag.
-Throw this bag in the trash, and ensure to wash your hands thoroughly.
+Throw this bag in the trash, and wash your hands thoroughly.

 - Scrub that particular area with water and soap.